-Sourcing remains a factor that does not have an impact on the quality of the product yet impacts our ecosystem.
-Responsibly-sourced coconuts from sustainable sources used in the production of oil have a positive long-term impact.
+Sourcing remains a factor that does not impact the quality of the product yet impacts our ecosystem.
+However, responsibly-sourced coconuts from sustainable sources used in oil production have a positive long-term impact.
 This helps the coconut-cultivating communities and contributes to the long-term wellness of the planet.

-Let’s take a look at all these factors separately and how they affect the quality of the product.
+Let’s look at all these factors separately and how they affect the quality of the product.
 This will conclude which type of oil is best for skin and hair.

 1. Material Preparation – Fresh Coconut Meat or Copra

-Coconut oil can be extracted from freshly harvested coconut kernels or sun-dried coconut meat referred to as copra.
+Coconut oil can be extracted from freshly harvested coconut kernels, sun-dried coconut meat, or copra.

 The oil extracted from fresh coconut meat becomes cold-pressed and packed, retaining the purest form of the oil.
 This preserves all the beneficial nutrients of the coconuts.
-Coconut oil extracted from fresh coconut meat usually does not require any additional treatment.
+Therefore, coconut oil from fresh coconut meat usually requires no additional treatment.

-Conversely, another very common practice used in the preparation of the production material involves sun-drying the coconut meat intended for oil production.
-Workers scoop out the fresh coconut meat and leave it to dry under the sun.
-Or, in some cases, smoke or other methods speeds up the meat’s drying process.
-The dried coconut meat is then transported to industrial oil mills for further treatment and oil derivation.
+Conversely, another widespread practice used in preparing the production material involves sun-drying the coconut meat for oil production.
+Workers scoop the fresh coconut meat and leave it to dry under the sun.
+Or in some cases, smoke or other methods speeds up the meat’s drying process.
+Then, the dried coconut meat is transported to industrial oil mills for further treatment and derivation.

-The drying process greatly affects the quality of the production material.
+The drying process dramatically affects the quality of the production material.
 This includes the aroma, taste, and nutritional content of the coconuts.
 The oil derived from copra is smoky and can be rancid.
-This oil requires further treatment in order to achieve a commercially acceptable product.
+This oil requires further treatment to achieve a commercially acceptable product.

 Organic or Non-Organic Coconut Oil

-What gives organically grown coconuts the credibility of high-quality is the certification that ensures the coconuts were cultivated without the use of synthetic, i.e. man-made pesticides, fertilizers, herbicides, or genetically modified organisms (GMOs).
+What gives organically grown coconuts the credibility of high quality is the certification that ensures the coconuts were cultivated without synthetic, i.e., artificial pesticides, fertilizers, herbicides, or genetically modified organisms (GMOs).

 In ordinary practice, coconuts grown on small, local farms are “naturally” organic.
 The use of pesticides of any kind is seldom practiced.
-This is mostly due to the nature of the coconut palms, that unlike other crops, do not depend on industrial farming and the heavy use of chemicals for intensive production.
+This is primarily due to the nature of the coconut palms, which, unlike other crops, do not depend on industrial farming and the heavy use of chemicals for intensive production.

-However, when sourced from commercial plantations where the use of pesticides, fertilizers, and herbicides is more frequent, a certification guarantees the kernels cultivated are chemical-free.
+However, when sourced from commercial plantations where pesticides, fertilizers, and herbicides are more frequent, a certification guarantees the kernels cultivated are chemical-free.

 Organic certification agencies provide the “organic” label.
 And different agencies have different policies.
 However, most of them distinguish the products according to their cultivation process.
-A product labeled organic might not be derived from chemically-treated coconuts, but the chemicals might be used in the later stages of derivation and refining.
+So, for example, a product labeled organic might not be derived from chemically-treated coconuts, but the chemicals might be used in the later stages of derivation and refining.

 Additionally, an organic label may also refer to organically-grown copra.
 Therefore, the label itself does not guarantee the product is chemical-free.
 It only states that the product was produced using naturally-grown coconuts.
-Unless it’s organic “unrefined” coconut oil, it could be copra.
+So, it could be copra unless it’s organic “unrefined” coconut oil.